owenrumney/blogbase/_posts/2019-01-04-bing-of-the-day-revisited.markdown

 layout: post
 author: Owen Rumney
 title: Bing of the Day revisited
-summary: Walkthough of the steps required to move a bing of the day wallpaper borrower into a lambda script triggered by CloudWatch
+description: Walkthough of the steps required to move a bing of the day wallpaper borrower into a lambda script triggered by CloudWatch
 tags: [aws, bing, python]
 categories: [Amazon Web Services, Programming]
 ---